Definition of

 The diet

-Diet , on the other hand, is the usual diet or way of eating of a person.
-This diet must guarantee the nutrition of the subject and promote a healthy physical form.
+Diet , on the other hand, is a person's usual diet or way of eating.
+This regimen must guarantee the subject's nutrition and promote healthy physical fitness.

-The characteristics of the diet depend on the needs of the individual: some people need to lose weight and will therefore eat certain amounts and types of food, while others need to increase their defenses and will eat differently.
+The characteristics of the regime depend on the needs of the individual: there are those who need to lose weight and, therefore, will eat certain amounts and types of foods, while others need to increase their defenses and will eat differently.